mohamedyd/awesome_resources/ml-datasets-models.md

 * [LLM-Finetuning](https://github.com/ashishpatel26/LLM-Finetuning): A Collection of Colab Based LLMs Fine tuning Notebooks.
 This project focuses on efficiently fine-tuning large language models using LoRA and Hugging Face's transformers library.

 * [Hallucination Leaderboard](https://github.com/vectara/hallucination-leaderboard): Public LLM leaderboard computed using Vectara's Hallucination Evaluation Model.
 This evaluates how often an LLM introduces hallucinations when summarizing a document.

+* [Llama 2 Fine-tuning / Inference Recipes, Examples, Benchmarks and Demo Apps](https://github.com/facebookresearch/llama-recipes/tree/main): The 'llama-recipes' repository is a companion to the Llama 2 model.
+The goal of this repository is to provide examples to quickly get started with fine-tuning for domain adaptation and how to run inference for the fine-tuned models.

 * [Gorilla: Large Language Model Connected with Massive APIs](https://github.com/ShishirPatil/gorilla): Gorilla enables LLMs to use tools by invoking APIs.
 Given a natural language query, Gorilla comes up with the semantically- and syntactically- correct API to invoke.